tatey/LIFXHTTPKit/README.markdown

    underlying light are notified of the change.
 5. LIFXHTTPKit wraps the messiness of HTTP and JSON giving you type safety and idiomatic APIs for interacting with the LIFX HTTP API.
-The library itself has no external dependencies and wraps NSURLSession.
+The library itself has no external dependencies and wraps `NSURLSession`.

 ## Client Usage

-Keep these assumptions in the back of your mind reading reading examples:
+Keep these assumptions in the back of your mind reading reading client usage:

 * All operations are asynchronous and these examples demonstrate how to use the completion handler.
 The completion handler is completely optional